blackchip-org/lfs-rpm/README.md

 ## Automated Build

-If you are lucky and cross your fingers the entire system can be built and booted with the following three steps:
+If you are lucky and cross your fingers the entire system can be built and booted with the following four steps:

 ### Run `./lfs build-all`